Bogosian scores in overtime, Sabres edge Canadiens 3-2

+MONTREAL (AP) -- The Sabres couldn't score from in close on All-Star goalie Carey Price late in regulation Saturday night.

+So Zach Bogosian teed it up from a ways out in overtime to lift Buffalo.

-MONTREAL (AP) -- Zach Bogosian scored his first goal of the season in overtime and the Buffalo Sabres beat the Montreal Canadiens 3-2 on Saturday night in the second game of a back-to-back for both teams.
+Bogosian scored his first goal of the season in overtime and the Sabres beat the Montreal Canadiens 3-2 in the second game of a back-to-back for both teams.

+Buffalo nearly broke through against Price near the end of the third period.
+Price made a pad save on Matt Moulson on a breakaway at 19:40, and then with six seconds remaining, he robbed Rasmus Ristolainen with a windmill glove save.

+''What great saves,'' Canadiens captain Max Pacioretty said. ''You really felt the building get into it.
+It felt like we deserved a better fate for Carey.''

+Bogosian's winner came shortly after an out-of-position Robin Lehner edged back toward his crease as Alex Galchenyuk fired a slap shot destined for the roof of the net.
+The diving Lehner managed to snag the puck with his glove.

+''It happened really fast,'' said Lehner, who earned his 11th win of the season. ''It was nice to feel it in my glove.
+That is a great feeling.''

 Sabres captain Brian Gionta and Cody Franson also scored.
-Robin Lehner stopped 36 shots.
+Lehner stopped 36 shots.

-Artturi Lehkonen and Phillip Danault scored for Montreal, and Carey Price made 35 saves.
+Artturi Lehkonen and Phillip Danault scored for Montreal, and Price made 35 saves.

-Bogosian scored with a slap shot 1:48 into overtime, just a few seconds after Lehner robbed Montreal's Alex Galchenyuk from the slot with his glove.

 The Sabres improved to 3-4-1 in back-to-backs after beating Detroit 3-2 in overtime on Friday.